 Talk with a travel nurse/doctor regarding vaccines/medication.

 Even if you check the Travel State Gov website, there still might be other precautions your travel nurse/doctor will want you to get.
 I do this before every trip.
-They’ll tell you about precautions you should take (like obvious ones such as don’t pet the wild monkey… or you might get bit and get rabies…) or what places you’re traveling to that has a lot of malaria or what kind of vaccines you need to get, etc. It’s good to talk to them and know what you need to get before your trip.
+They’ll tell you about precautions you should take (like being careful with stray dogs or you might get bit and get rabies…) or what places you’re traveling to that has a lot of malaria or what kind of vaccines you need to get, etc. It’s good to talk to them and know what you need to get before your trip.
 You don’t want to be stressing out during your trip about certain things that you could have easily prepared for.
 If you don’t have the option to speak with a travel nurse/doctor, I recommend looking up the recommended vaccinations and inoculations on the Center for Disease Control & Prevention.

 If you have Kaiser, you have to schedule a phone appointment with a travel nurse minimum 4-8 weeks before the trip.
 They will ask you if you have your trip booked and the places picked out.
 They’ll send you a questionnaire that you’ll fill out that goes over where you’re going, etc. During the phone appointment, the travel nurse will go through it and discuss things you need to know and order any vaccines and/or medication you’ll need.
 It’s a lengthy call so make sure to dedicate a chunk of time for the phone appointment.

 Call your banks and let them know what country you’ll be in.